frederic-perez/AmE-dictionary/data/dictionary.md

 __fearl__ _A fearl youngster._
 __feasible__ _adj_
 __feast__ _v_ :two::hammer:
+__feather your own nest__ _idiom_ To use your position or your job to get a lot of money for yourself.
 __feature film__ A full-length film intended as the main item in a cinema programme. :es: largometraje
 __feature movie__
 __feature__ _n_ __1__ A distinctive attribute or aspect of something. __2__ A newspaper or magazine article or a broadcast programme devoted to the treatment of a particular topic, typically at length. _A special feature on children's reference books._ _Syn_ article, piece, item, report, story, column __3__ A full-length film intended as the main item in a cinema programme (feature film).